Frequently Asked Questions

 Can ProScale measuring devices be used outdoors?

 ProScales were designed to be used indoors where the temperature is between 0 - 51ºC (32 - 120ºF).
-Our liquid crystal displays will not operate properly outside these temperatures.
-Our LED display (requires 24VDC power) will operate in colder temperatures.
-Absolute (M150, M250) ProScales does not operate in wet environments, however the encoder and scale are designed to withstand shop dirt, dust, and other airborne contaminants
+Our liquid crystal displays will not operate well outside these temperatures.
+Our LED display (requires 12-24VDC power connection) will operate in colder temperatures.
+Incremental technology ProScales (Models 190, 290, 390, 590) will operate in light splash environments, and the encoder and scale are designed to withstand shop dirt, dust, and all other airborne contaminants.

 How do I retrofit my product with ProScale measuring devices?